 How does a moka pot work?

-A moka pot is a two-chambered coffee brewing device in which water is heated in a lower chamber and rises as steam through a bed of coffee grounds before spilling into an upper chamber as coffee.
-The slightly pressurized brewing method produces a dense, strong coffee somewhere between drip coffee and espresso.
+A moka pot is a two-chambered coffee brewing device in which hot water from a lower chamber rises as steam through a bed of ground coffee before spilling into an upper chamber as liquid.
+The slightly pressurized brewing method produces a dense, strong cup of coffee somewhere between drip coffee and espresso.

 Benefits of a moka pot